fffonion/lua-resty-openssl/README.md

 - The creator set the GC handler; the user must not free it.
 - For a stack:
   - If it's created by `new()`: set GC handler to sk_TYPE_pop_free
+    - The gc handler for elements being added to stack should not be set.
+Instead, rely on the gc handler of the stack to free each individual elements.
   - If it's created by `dup()` (shallow copy):
-    - If elements support reference counter: increase ref count for all elements by 1; set GC handler to sk_TYPE_pop_free
+    - If elements support reference counter (like X509): increase ref count for all elements by 1;
+      set GC handler to sk_TYPE_pop_free.
-    - Otherwise: set GC handler to sk_free , additionally
+    - If not, set GC handler to sk_free
-  - Additionally, the stack duplicates the element when it's added to stack, a GC handler for the duplicate
+      - Additionally, the stack duplicates the element when it's added to stack, a GC handler for the duplicate must be set.
+But a reference should be kept in Lua land to prevent premature gc of individual elements.
+(See x509.altname)

 Compatibility